HPI-ELEA/elea/README.md

 ## More commands for developer

 - run `npm run lint` to show current linting errors and warnings
-- run `npm run prettier` to fix formating errors
+- run `npm run prettier` to fix formatting errors

 ## Write new blocks